- On choosing between waxed and leather woodworking aprons

 - Option to buckle up or tie the straps.

-- Has magnetic pocket.
+- Features a magnetic pocket.

 - With multi-use leather loops.